thagrol/usbboot-by-serial/README.md

 For a default file set, create `/srv/usbboot/clients/default` and copy the required boot files into it.

 ## Usage
-Run `sudo rpiboot -l -d /srv/usbboot/live`
+Run `sudo rpiboot -l -o -d /srv/usbboot/live`
 Connect you client Pi

 ## Utility Scripts